Point72 Internship Application: 2026 Summer and Academy Process Guide

 Weak applications say "markets" without a view.
 Strong applications reference a name, a sector, or a macro tension you can defend for ninety seconds under pushback.

-Candidates searching point72 internship need the live requisition, not a blog summary from last year.
+For point72 internship applications, start with the live requisition, not a blog summary from last year.

 | Step | Action | Why it matters |